sockitfpga/MiSTer_SoCkit/README.md

 * VGA 24 bit analog video output
 * Audio CODEC with line-in, line-out, and mic input

-Main difference with the DE10-nano is that it does not includes an HDMI video output and that it requires to buy an additional HSMC-GPIO adapter to attach SDRAM compatible MiSTer modules.
-If you do not have HMSC-GPPIO addon board, you can run those cores that do not reque SDRAM, for example Genesis.
+Main difference with the DE10-nano is that it does not include an HDMI video output and that it is required to buy an additional HSMC-GPIO adapter to attach SDRAM [compatible MiSTer modules](http://modernhackers.com/128mb-sdram-board-on-de10-standard-de1-soc-and-arrow-sockit-fpga-sdram-riser/).
+If you do not have HMSC-GPIO addon board, you can only run those cores that do not require SDRAM, for example Genesis.

+Arrow SoCKit port of MiSTer scales original video resolution to a standard VGA resolution (usually 1280x720p60), so you don't need to look for some ancient low Hz monitor (you will have to enable scaler mode in MiSTer.ini).

 All ported and tested cores for Arrow SoCKit are listed at [SoCkitfpga repositories](https://github.com/orgs/sockitfpga/repositories) tagged with `mister` topic